aaronpriven/Array-2D-pm/README.md

         # $arrayref = [ 'a    bbb cc' ,
                         'dddd e   f'] ;

-    The width of each element is determined using the `Unicode::GCString-`columns()> method, so it will treat composed accented characters and double-width Asian characters correctly.
+    If the `Unicode::GCString|Unicode::GCString` module can be loaded, its `columns` method will be used to determine the width of each character.
+This will treat composed accented characters and double-width Asian characters correctly.

 - **tabulated(_separator_)**

     Like `tabulate()`, but returns the data as a single string, using line feeds as separators of rows, suitable for sending to a terminal.

+- **tabulate\_equal\_width(_separator_)**

+    Like `tabulate()`, but instead of each column having its own width, all columns have the same width.

 - **tsv(_headers_)**

     Returns a single string with the elements of each row delimited by tabs, and rows delimited by line feeds.

-    If there are any arguments, they will be used first row of text.
+    If there are any arguments, they will be used first as the first row of text.
 The idea is that these will be the headers of the columns.
 It's not really any different than putting the column headers as the first element of the data, but frequently these are stored separately.
+If there is only one element and it is a reference to an array, that array will be used as the first row of text.

     If tabs, carriage returns, or line feeds are present in any element, they will be replaced by the Unicode visible symbols for tabs (U+2409), line feeds (U+240A), or carriage returns (U+240D).
 This generates a warning.
+(In the future, this may change to the Replacement Character, U+FFFD.)

 - **xlsx(...)**